Did you know that…

 The following is a short exerp from our company's history ..

-Lepage Bakeries is the largest and one of the last independent premium commercial, private label, and food service baking companies in New England.
+Lepage Bakeries is the largest and one of the last independent commercial premium, private label, and food service baking companies in New England.
 The company distributes its Country Kitchen and Barowsky's products throughout northeastern United States.

 The Lepage Bakeries Story began when François Regis Lepage (1873-1949) established his bakery shop in 1903 on Lewiston, Maine's Chestnut Street.
-Regis A. Lepage (1910-1985), EN only his joined the bakery in 1933.
-He guided the bakery through the Great Depression, World War II, the introduction of the Country Kitchen brand in 1951 and the development of "batter whipped" 1954.
+Regis A. Lepage (1910-1985), FR's only son joined the bakery in 1933.
+He guided the bakery through the Great Depression, World War II, the introduction of the brand Country Kitchen in 1951 and the development of "batter whipped" continuous mix bread in 1954.

 By the time Regis A. retired in 1979, Lepage Bakeries had become one of Northern New England's major wholesale bakeries.